atayahmet/express-route-grouping/README.md

 # Express JS Route Grouping

-Although there are many express js route grouping packages, there is no grouping package with dynamic parameter holders feature.
-Beside [Resource API Model](https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling) approach has been integrated in this package basically.
+Although there are many express js route grouping packages, I wanted to create a package that is more flexible and easy to use.
+You can easily group your routes and add middleware to them.

 ## Install